network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 - i: The index of the current interval. i is initialized to 0 when the algorithm begins and increases by one for each interval.
-- instantaneous aggregate goodput at interval p: The number of total bytes of data transferred within interval p.
-If p is less than 0, the number of total bytes of data transferred within the interval is considered to be 0.
+- instantaneous aggregate goodput at interval p: The number of total bytes of data transferred within interval p, divided by the interval duration.
+  If p is negative (i.e., a time interval logically prior to the start of the test beginning, used in moving average calculations), the number of total bytes of data transferred within that interval is considered to be 0.
 - moving average aggregate goodput at interval p: The number of total bytes of data transferred within interval p and the three immediately preceding intervals, divided by four times the interval duration.